DPR-droid/2021_11_Programming-for-Data-Analysis-Project-2021/README.md

 ## 2.5 What did I learn?

 - How to use numpy.random to simulate real-world data
-- How to use the describe function and plots interpt data.
+- How to use the describe function and plots to interpret data.
 - How to use a correlation matrix investigates the dependence between multiple variables at the same time
-- Valibale resource of using online research
+- A valuable resource of using online research

 ## 2.6 Biggest challenge